electron/i18n/content/current/de-DE/docs/tutorial/using-native-node-modules.md

 ### Installation von Modulen und Neuaufbau für Electron

-Sie können Module wie andere Node-Projekte installieren und dann die Module für Electron mit dem Paket [`Elektron-rebuild`](https://github.com/electron/electron-rebuild) neu erstellen.
-This module can automatically determine the version of Electron and handle the manual steps of downloading headers and rebuilding native modules for your app.
-If you are using [Electron Forge](https://electronforge.io/), this tool is used automatically in both development mode and when making distributables.
+You can install modules like other Node projects, and then rebuild the modules for Electron with the [`electron-rebuild`][electron-rebuild] package.
+Dieses -Modul kann automatisch die Version von Electron bestimmen und die manuellen Schritte des Herunterladens von Headern und des Neuaufbaus von nativen Modulen für Ihre App handhaben.
+If you are using [Electron Forge][electron-forge], this tool is used automatically in both development mode and when making distributables.

 For example, to install the standalone `electron-rebuild` tool and then rebuild modules with it via the command line: